 As a vegan and animal rights advocate for many years, I believe that all living creatures are deserving of certain rights, dignity, and protection by the law.
-For too long we have allowed big animal agriculture companies to profit by the abuse, exploitation, and commodification of animals.
+For too long we have allowed big animal agriculture companies to profit off of the abuse, exploitation, and commodification of animals.
 We can create a state where human beings and animals safely coexist without exploitation and abuse.
-To do this we must institute legislation that establishes legal rights, safety and protections for wildlife, farm animals, and domestic animals.
+To do this we must enact legislation that establishes legal rights, safety and protections for wildlife, farm animals, and domestic animals.

-Jabari rejects ALL corporate donations and developer dollars.
-His campaign is sustained by grassroots donors like you.
+No real estate money.
+No corporate donors.
+Jabari's campaign is sustained by grassroots donors like you.

 If you've saved payment info with ActBlue Express, your donation will go through immediately.